MarcGueury/oci-genai-agent-llama-lab/1-install/install.md

     </copy>
     ````

-    Answer the question about Compartment OCID.
+    Answer the question about Compartment OCID and Vault OCID.

+    The script will ask to create or reuse:
+    - a Vault (to store encryption keys)
+    - and a Compartment is asked for.
+    For both, it is a better idea to create one or reuse an existing one.
+But if you have none, the script will just create them.

     In case of errors, check **Known Issues** below